-(ii) the needs of parents and family members to assist with the learning of their children, including engaging with school personnel and teachers http://www.henrycountyboe.org/ (Departments + Federal Programs + Documents + Parent Engagement Related Links)
+E. Describe how the local education agency will conduct, with the meaningful involvement of parents and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of all schools served under Title I, Part A, that includes identifying the needs of parents and family members to assist with the learning of their children, including engaging with school personnel and teachers.
 The school district will, with the assistance of its schools, provide materials and training to help parents work with their children to improve their children's academic achievement, such as literacy training, and using technology, as appropriate, to foster parental engagement, by: